‘Highly sensitive people can be considered “weak” “soft” “pathetic” and “cry babies”.’

 One of my videos on high sensitivity:

-[The image of Johnny Depp is from one of my favorite John Waters movies: Cry-Baby (1990) – trailer].
+[The image of Johnny Depp at the top is from one of my favorite John Waters movies: Cry-Baby (1990) – trailer].